and it doesn't matter who you think you are

 For a little cash, I gotta two-tone Nash out behind the barn."

-- The song "Marcel Galarneau" by french canadian music group Les Cowboys Fringants is sung in the words of a self-described used car selling swindler.
-His offenses include selling a Chevette to a young woman looking to buy a Corvette (earning the ire of her machine gun toting father) and selling a Malibu while forgetting it was his own car.
+- "Marcel Galarneau" by French-Canadian music group Les Cowboys Fringants is sung in the words of a self-described used car selling swindler.
+His offenses include selling a Chevette to a young woman looking to buy a Corvette (earning the ire of her machine gun-toting father) and selling a Malibu while forgetting it was his own car.

-- Convincing John from Fraggle Rock is a subversion of this in that he doesn't do it for money (of which Fraggles apparently have no concept) but for the lulz.
+- Fraggle Rock: Convincing John is a subversion of this in that he doesn't do it for money (of which Fraggles apparently have no concept) but for the lulz.

-- British spoof radio comedy Radio Active featured frequent appearances by, and commercials for, a highly dubious businessman called Honest Ron, whose debt collection methods mainly revolved around half a dozen out of work jockeys with sledgehammers.
+- KYTV: The spoof radio comedy Radio Active features frequent appearances by, and commercials for, a highly dubious businessman called Honest Ron, whose debt collection methods mainly revolved around half a dozen out of work jockeys with sledgehammers.
 Adverts for his extremely questionable products and services were invariably accompanied by his trademark jingle, sung in a near-tuneless drone which did not inspire confidence in the prospective buyer:

 - In The Navy Lark C.P.O.
 Pertwee will be glad to sell you anything from a pen lid to a Battleship (usually the same one he has sold to 3 other different people too).
 He has an extended clan of Pertwees that run the navy as their own personal supermarket.

-- What do you get when you cross Honest John with Don Corleone?
-Probably something a lot like the Free Enterprise secret society in the Paranoia Tabletop RPG.
+- Paranoia: What do you get when you cross Honest John with Don Corleone?
+Probably something a lot like the Free Enterprise secret society.

-- One of TSR's add-on books for 2nd edition AD&D had an Underdark merchant playable class.
+- Dungeons & Dragons: One of TSR's add-on books for 2nd edition AD&D has an Underdark merchant playable class.
 As a class perk, this character is not only expected but required to moderately cheat any customers.
-If the character does a completely honest transaction, underdark NPCS such as Drow assume it's a ruse for something even worse and automatically attack.
+If the character does a completely honest transaction, underdark NPCs such as drow assume it's a ruse for something even worse and automatically attack.